BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/expertSystem/instructions.md

       eachAnimal[newQuestion] = ???; // TODO
     }
   }
-  // If the nex question is not in the questions array, add it if(questions.indexOf(???) ??? ???){ // TODO
+  // If the new question is not already in the questions array, then add it if(questions.indexOf(???) ??? ???){ // TODO
     questions.push(???); // TODO
   }